 If you wish to be present during your pet's euthanasia, you must call in advance to make an appointment with the Society's veterinarian.
 The veterinarian has a very limited number of appointments available for owners to be present for euthanasia, and the service may not be available at all on some days.
 Being present for the euthanasia of a pet may not be possible for walk-in clients.

 As you make your decision to euthanize a pet, please consider how you would like to care for your pet's remains.
-The Society has a crematorium on-site and can return your pet's remains to you if you prefer.
+The Society provides cremation services and can return your pet's remains to you if you prefer.
 There is an additional cost associated with having your pet's remains returned to you.
-We can also order personalized urns for your pet's remains, for your convenience.
+We can also order personalized urns for your pet's remains and other memorial items.

 HOURS AND DIRECTIONS |